DHTMLX/gantt-docs/data/desktop/inline_editing.md

 {{editor	https://snippet.dhtmlx.com/5/b9a3d78bc	Inclusive end date editor}}

+For more details on formatting end dates, see the [Task end date display & Inclusive end dates](desktop/loading.md#taskenddatedisplayampinclusiveenddates) article.

 <h3 id="linkformatter">Formatting values of the Predecessor editor</h3>

 {{pronote This functionality is available in the PRO edition only.}}